“If you hear a voice within you say ‘you cannot paint’, then be all means paint and that voice will be silenced”

 Vincent Van Gogh

-Our Curriculum is the foundation to achieving our Core Principles:
+Our curriculum is the foundation to achieving our Core Principles:

-- Students leave Cape with high value achievements and the life skills and resilience that provide a platform for future success and happiness.
+● Students leave Cape with high-value achievements and the life skills and resilience that provide a platform for future success and happiness.

-- We are inspired to work together to research, design and implement highly effective and sustainable solutions to develop and maintain our thriving school community.
+● We are inspired to work together to research, design and implement highly effective and sustainable solutions to develop and maintain our thriving school community.

-- Continuous improvement is achieved through a whole school culture of, and commitment to, creativity, engagement and professionalism.
+● Continuous improvement is achieved through a whole school culture of, and commitment to, creativity, engagement and professionalism.

-What is Unique to the study of Art?
+What is unique to the study of art?

-The curriculum provides a rich and varied experience of Art linked to local, national, international, modern, and classic art.
-It will develop knowledge of skills and techniques and of genres and artists.
-Students experience a learning environment, in which they are challenged to think, evaluate and make informed judgements and to come to conclusions about their work, developing resilience, confidence and the commitment to further improve, giving them a powerful set of life skills for the future.
+Every child is an artist, and through our curriculum, we provide opportunity and encouragement for all students to strive for excellence and build their artistic skills.
+The curriculum offers the flexibility to support the skills and interests of all students, whatever their ability.
+This is achieved through a structured programme of activities, which promote the learning of technique whilst nurturing confidence, individuality and creativity.
+The curriculum provides a rich and varied experience of art linked to local, national, international, modern and classic art.
+It will develop knowledge of skills and techniques and genres and artists.
+Students experience a learning environment in which they are challenged to think, evaluate and make informed judgments and come to conclusions about their work, developing resilience, confidence and the commitment to improve further, giving them a robust set of life skills for the future.

-For each project, we place emphasis on the formal elements of Art and Design i.e. line, tone, perspective, colour theory, composition and form.
+In each Year group, students are taught to understand and appreciate the work of other artists, craft persons and designers.
+The work studied acts as a stimulus in the development of their ideas.
+Students learn the skills and techniques necessary for creating their works of art and develop this through the use of sketchbooks.
+We emphasise the formal elements of art and design for each project, i.e. line, tone, perspective, colour theory, composition, and form.
 Most projects start with the production of observational drawings and then develop into other areas so that students begin to understand the use of mixed media within their work.
-Students have the opportunity to record responses to direct experience, memory and imagination of natural/man made worlds.
+Students have the opportunity to record responses to direct experience, memory and imagination of natural/man-made worlds.
 We encourage students’ independent study, investigation, research and personal initiative.